openstack/glance/doc/source/glanceapi.rst

   The `properties` field is a mapping of free-form key/value pairs that have been saved with the image metadata

+  The `checksum` field is an MD5 checksum of the image file data

 Requesting Detailed Metadata on a Specific Image
 ------------------------------------------------